-Xbox One X vs PS4 Pro – Games and content
+PS4 Pro vs Xbox One X– Games and content

-Microsoft has also confirmed Xbox One backwards compatibility will roll over to the One X. The service currently has more than 300 titles, which is nothing to sniff at.
+Xbox One backwards compatibility is on One X. The service currently has more than 300 titles, which is nothing to sniff at.

 There will be no One X-exclusive titles with the exception of experiences that support certain virtual reality peripherals – support for which still remains unconfirmed.

 Like UHD Blu-rays?
 Xbox One X will support ’em, along with Dolby Atmos.
 PS4 Pro only supports HD Blu-rays and there’s no Dolby Atmos support.
 But both consoles will support the HDR 10 standard on both.